msmccormack/DATA440/Final_Project.md

 ## Origin-destination (OD) Matrix

+The origin-destination (OD) matrix that I got is shown below:

 ![](ODMatrix.png)

+As you can see, there are 34 rows and 34 columns in our OD matrix.
+Each individual cell within the OD matrix represents a particular combination of the flow centerpoints (of which there were 34), and the number is .
+There are N/A values for the center diagonal, which symbolizes the number of people who migrated from that centerpoint to itself; we did not need to take these into account.

 ## How the OD matrix is used to model migration across the administrative subdivisions of Senegal